Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP28_Final_Project.md

 ## GMAP - Genome Mapping and Alignment Program

 ### Background
-This technique was developed in 2002, around the time when the draft human genome was first released.
-GMAP was designed to take advantage of newly available genomic sequence allowing users to align genes and expressed sequence tags (ESTs) rapidly to the Genome in order to reveal their intron-exon structure.
+This technique was developed in 2002, during the time when the draft human genome was first released.
+GMAP was designed to take advantage of newly available genomic sequence to allow users to align genes and expressed sequence tags (ESTs) rapidly to the genome in order to reveal their intron-exon structure.
 The alignments also provide measurements of gene expression which are useful in identifying cancer specific genes and amplification of genomic regions in cancer.
 One of the most significant aspects of GMAP is that the program can handle transcripts that had up to 20-30% sequence deviation from the reference genome.
-In contrast, other programs for genomic locationation alignment, such as BLAT, generally had their alignment affected adversely by small amounts of deviation of only 1%.
-This relatively wide deviation allows for use of GMAP for cross species alignment.
+In contrast, other programs for genomic locationation alignment, such as BLAT, generally had their alignment affected adversely by small deviation of only 1%.
+In contrast, the relatively wide deviation in GMAP allows for cross species alignment.

 ### Advantages of GMAP
 Advantages of GMAP include: